 "Cherries may help you sleep better," says Mia Syn, RDN.
 "Studies suggest that cherries are a natural source of melatonin, which helps control your body's internal clock and regulate your sleep patterns."

 Your body produces melatonin naturally, and as levels of this hormone rise in the evening, it puts you in a state of quiet wakefulness that promotes sleep, per Johns Hopkins Medicine.
-You probably make enough melatonin for sleep on your own, but certain things can hinder its sleep-triggering signals, including staring at a screen or sitting under bright lights.

 5. Dark Red Cherries Can Reduce Oxidative Stress

 Cherries are filled with antioxidants, which stave off cell damage caused by oxidative stress.
-This oxidative stress is created by free radicals that form when you exercise, digest food, or are exposed to environmental sources like cigarette smoke, air pollution and sunlight, per the NIH.
+This oxidative stress is created by free radicals that form when you exercise, digest food or are exposed to environmental sources like cigarette smoke, air pollution and sunlight, per the NIH.

 Experts believe oxidative stress plays a role in several diseases, including cancer, cardiovascular diseases, diabetes, Alzheimer's disease, Parkinson's disease and eye diseases like age-related macular degeneration and cataracts.

-Polyphenols — a type of antioxidant in cherries — may have a blood pressure-lowering effect and protect your cardiovascular system, according to a November 2013 study in the journal Molecules.
-The researchers also found that black cherries are higher in polyphenols than dark-hued fruits such as plums and grapes.
+Polyphenols — a type of antioxidant in cherries — may have a blood pressure-lowering effect and protect your cardiovascular system, according to a November 2013 study in Molecules.

 Cherries are particularly rich in anthocyanins, per a March 2018 study in Nutrients.
 Anthocyanins are a type of polyphenol that's linked to lower blood pressure, reduced cancer cell growth, diabetes prevention, improved vision and a lower risk of heart disease, per an October 2015 report in the Journal of Food Processing & Technology.